-- 3.1 Rutland County Council will progress the preparation of the Rutland Local Plan review over the 3 year period of the LDS. - 3.2 The following DPDs are being reviewed and it is intended that they will be replaced by a single local plan. - Minerals Core Strategy and Development Control Policies DPD (October 2010) - Core Strategy DPD (July 2011) - Site Allocations and Policies DPD (October 2014) - 3.3 There are a number of reasons for reviewing the Local Plan: - To bring it up to date and to reflect new issues that have arisen since adoption of the Council's current Local Plan documents; - To reflect changes to national planning policy and guidance published in 2012 and 2014 respectively; - To combine a number of existing Local Plan documents into a single Local Plan as recommended in National Planning Practice Guidance; - To reflect the preparation of a number of neighbourhood plans in Rutland; - To extend the plan period in order to ensure that there will a 15 year time horizon as recommended in National Planning Practice Guidance; - To provide for the additional new housing, employment and other development that will be required to meet future needs over the 15 year period. - 3.4 A detailed timetable showing the different production stages for this document is shown in Appendix 1.
-The programme commenced in 2015 with a view to adopting an updated Local Plan by 2017.
-Further information, including the
+- 3.1 Rutland County Council will progress the preparation of the Rutland Local Plan review over the 3 year period of the LDS. - 3.2 The following DPDs are being reviewed and it is intended that they will be replaced by a single local plan. - Minerals Core Strategy and Development Control Policies DPD (October 2010) - Core Strategy DPD (July 2011)

-- subject matter, geographical area which the documents cover and its conformity with other LDDs is contained in Appendix 2. - 3.5 During the preparation, the Local Plan will be accompanied by maps that will show where the Policies Map will be revised when the plan is adopted.
+- Site Allocations and Policies DPD (October 2014) - 3.3 There are a number of reasons for reviewing the Local Plan: - To bring it up to date and to reflect new issues that have arisen since adoption of the Council's current Local Plan documents; - To reflect changes to national planning policy and guidance published in 2012 and 2014 respectively; - To reflect the Council's corporate strategy; - To combine a number of existing Local Plan documents into a single Local Plan as recommended in National Planning Practice Guidance; - To reflect the preparation of a number of neighbourhood plans in Rutland; - To extend the plan period in order to ensure that there will a 15 year time horizon as recommended in National Planning Practice Guidance; - To provide for the additional new housing, employment and other development that will be required to meet future needs over the 15 year period. - 3.4 A detailed timetable showing the different production stages for this document is shown in Appendix 1 for the initial three years, 2018-21.
+The programme commenced in 2015 with a view to adopting an updated Local Plan in 2019.
+Further information, including the subject matter, geographical area which the documents cover and its conformity with other LDDs is contained in Appendix 2. - 3.5 During the preparation, the Local Plan will be accompanied by maps that will show where the Policies Map will be revised when the plan is adopted.
 Accordingly, the Policies Map will be revised and re-issued as soon as reasonably possible after the Local Plan is adopted.